liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/05-customizing-personal-sites.markdown

 | **Note:** By default, users can modify the pages and applications on their
 | personal Sites.
 Administrators, however, can customize the modifiable portions
-| of personal Sites through @product@'s permissions system by removing permissions
+| of personal Sites through @sharepoint@'s permissions system by removing permissions
 | from Roles.
 To disallow all Liferay users from modifying something, remove the
 | relevant permission from the User Role.